• Skip to primary navigation

 Shrimp frying in hot oil in a pan until golden brown on both sides.

-Fried shrimp resting on a wire rack or paper towel-lined plate to drain excess oil.
+Fried shrimp resting on a wire rack.

 Crispy shrimp being tossed in a glossy sauce and garnished with chopped green onions.